Valentine Adler

-Valentine Adler (also known as Vali Adler) (5 May 1898 – 6 July 1942) was an Austrian writer and activist.
+Valentine Adler (also known as Vali Adler) (5 May 1898 – 6 July 1942) was an Austrian writer and activist sister of Alexandra Adler.

 Personal life

 Valentine Adler was born in 1898 in Vienna, Austria.
-Her father was Alfred Adler and her mother was Raissa Timofeyevna Epstein, daughter of a Jewish merchant from Moscow.
+Her father was Alfred Adler (of Hungarian-Jewish and Austrian-Jewish origins) whilst her mother was Raissa Timofeyevna Epstein, daughter of a Russian-Jewish merchant family who lived in Moscow.
 She was the sister of Alexandra Adler.
 She married Hungarian journalist Gyula Sas.

 Political involvement

 Adler joined the Communist Party of Austria in 1919.
 She left the party in 1921.
 That year, she joined the German Communist Party.
 She had interest in moving to the Soviet Union because of the political state of the country.
 As Nazism gained influence in Germany, her husband moved to Moscow.
 Adler moved there in 1933.
 Adler started to work as an editor at a publishing house focused around Soviet emigrants.
 She became disenchanted by the Soviet Union as the political and social climate changed and voiced her concerns through her writing.